Professor Sarah Elizabeth Curtis, BA (Hons) (Oxon), DPhil, FBA,FAcSS,FRGS

-- Sarah is Principal Investigator for the project ‘BIOPICCC - Built Infrastructure for Older People in Conditions of Climate Change.’
-(Co-P.I. is Dr Dimitri Val, Heriot-Watt University), Commencing September 2009 for 3 years.
-This is Funded by the Engineering and Physical Sciences Research Council under their ARCC Programme (£427,000 to Durham University and £288,000 to Heriot-Watt University).
+- She was Principal Investigator for the project ‘BIOPICCC - Built Infrastructure for Older People in Conditions of Climate Change.’
+2009 -2012 funded by the Engineering and Physical Sciences Research Council under their ARCC Programme.
+This has published a toolkit for development of adaptation to climate change which has been widely cited as a valuable planning resource.

-- Research on physical activity and wellbeing in schools (the ‘MJVE’ project) (funded by ESRC).
+- Research on physical activity and wellbeing in schools (the ‘MOVE’ project) (funded by ESRC), for which Sarah is Co-I directing research by Dr Katie Thomson, PDRA in geography.

 - health impact assessment of urban regeneration schemes, (for the Department of Health, and other agencies).